What’s in Bloom?

 Visit our Gardening in the Piedmont website for basic gardening information, including recordings of past webinars and other great garden resources!

-Spring is here, bringing along new growth and flowers in the garden.
+There are a wide variety of plants blooming in our area during the summer months, including perennials, trees, vines, and summer annuals.
 Follow along here for monthly updates on what is blooming in our Extension gardens.
 North Carolina Cooperative Extension, Forsyth County Center, manages two public gardens which are open to visitors.

 Thank you to NC State Extension Master Gardener volunteers of Forsyth County, for assistance compiling photos and information.